aspect-build/rules_js/docs/npm_import.md

 containing a helper starlark module `repositories.bzl`, which supplies a loadable macro `npm_repositories`.
 This macro creates an `npm_import` for each package.

+The generated repository also contains BUILD files declaring targets for the packages listed as `dependencies` or `devDependencies` in `package.json`, so you can declare dependencies on those packages without having to repeat version information.

 Bazel will only fetch the packages which are required for the requested targets to be analyzed.
 Thus it is performant to convert a very large package-lock.json file without concern for users needing to fetch many unnecessary packages.